vshesh/Sexpr.jl/README.md

   would involve writing an entire compiler.
   To keep it simple, I'm leaving this requirement in place.
-  * TODO Since `@x` means deref in clojure, I might choose to use a different symbol to denote macrocall in the future. maybe \mu or something.
+  * TODO Since `@x` means deref in clojure, I might choose to use a different symbol to denote macrocall in the future. maybe `μ` or something.
+    Another idea is abusing # dispatch so `#macro (html [:div "helloworld"])`` calls the next form as a macro rather than a regular function.
+    The hash dispatch one seems worse, though.
 * `defmacro` defines a macro, as expected.
   * The way that macros work right now is that the macro definition is passed a *clojure* s-expression to work with.
 This is not the same as being passed